Conquering the AP Statistics Chapter 2 Test: A full breakdown

 - For symmetric distributions with no outliers, the mean is a good representation of the center.

-- For skewed distributions or those with outliers, the median is a more robust measure of center.
+- For skewed distributions or those with outliers, the median is a more reliable measure of center.

 - The mode is useful for identifying the most common category or value.